2017 Preview: 10 Most Anticipated Toronto Venues for Meetings and Events

 9. Bisha Hotel and Residences is among the latest private-label boutique brands to arrive in Toronto.
 Rising to 44 stories and designed by Rudy Wallman of Wallman Architects, the property will be situated in the entertainment district.
 With 30,000 square feet of dedicated space, The property will offer 355 suites alongside in-house entertainment, a rooftop restaurant and pool, and a lounge-style café and bar.
 The space is aiming to be completed by mid-2017.

-10. The Ossington address formerly home to the Saint Tavern will be getting a refresh thanks to King Street Food Company (Buca, Jacobs & Co., the Saint) and chef Brandon Olsen.
-Planning for a spring opening, La Banane will take over 5,500 square feet of space and transform into a modern French restaurant.
+10. The Ossington address formerly home to the Saint Tavern opened in early January as La Banane after a refresh thanks to a partnership between King Street Food Company (Buca, Jacobs & Co., the Saint) and chef Brandon Olsen.
 “In French, the saying avoir la banane means you have a big smile and that you're happy.
 I want to make people happy through my food,” Olsen explained in a news release.
-The space will have a 65-seat dining room with 12 seats at the bar and another 10 at the raw bar.
-It will hold 120 for cocktails.
-Olsen’s fiancée, Sarah Keenlyside, will curate all of the art inside the restaurant, and Mason Studio has taken on the interior design.
+The 5,500-square-foot modern French restaurant has a 90-seat dining room with 22 seats at the bar.
+It holds 120 for cocktails.
+Olsen’s fiancée, Sarah Keenlyside, curated the art inside the restaurant, and Mason Studio provided the interior design.